suryaanshrai/website/content/⚙️Projects/Minesweeper.md

 # The Gist of the Project

-I'd say the first three steps were very obvious from the project's [description page itself](https://cs50.harvard.edu/ai/projects/1/minesweeper/), the key to this project was figuring out the 4th step [[Minesweeper#]]
+I'd say the first three steps were very obvious from the project's [description page itself](https://cs50.harvard.edu/ai/projects/1/minesweeper/), the key to this project was figuring out the [[Minesweeper#4.
+Handling the newly updated knowledge base|4th step]].

 ### 1. Representing Knowledge